 • If you are ready for next steps, please complete the CCWS Volunteer Interest Form.
 This form is a shared sign-up across all Crisis Cold Weather Shelter sites.

 •If you are new to volunteering in this way (which most of our volunteers are!), please watch this Welcome to Volunteering at a Crisis Cold Weather Shelter video, which addresses the most frequently asked questions volunteers have.

 • If you still have questions, we have answers!
-Contact Amanda Stadler at 417-888-2020 or email@example.com for more information.
+For more information call 417-888-2020 or email OAEH@cpozarks.org.